wakgill/mkg/_posts/2020-07-04-site-documents.md

 If you had multiple layouts you were using, you could add all the layouts to the filter, or you could do an exclusion.
 For example, you could do <code>if document.layout != 'sample'</code>, which would display all documents except those using the 'sample' layout.
 Or you could add your own custom frontmatter variable like 'group' and do
 <code>if document.group == 'blog'</code>.

 The thing about Liquid and Jekyll is that there are a ton of ways to accomplish basically the same thing.
+So far, this works for my site.